2022 Pacific typhoon season: Retirement

-After the season, the Typhoon Committee announced that the names Megi, Ma-on, Hinnamnor, Noru and Nalgae would be removed from the naming lists, and they will never be used again to name another typhoon.
-Additionally, the name Malakas was also retired due to its similar pronunciation to its derogatory word in Greek.
-In 2024, they were replaced by Amuyao (later Amuyag as the former was used for Aghons replacement), Gosari, Tsing-ma, Ong-mang, Hodu and Jamjari respectively.
-This surpassed, at that time, the previous record for the number of typhoon names retired after a single season – five, held by the 2006, 2019, and 2020 seasons.
-However, the record was later broken when the 2024 season recorded nine retired typhoon names in a single season.
+At their 55th Session in March 2023, the ESCAP/WMO Typhoon Committee announced that the names Megi, Ma-on, Hinnamnor, Noru and Nalgae would be removed from the naming lists due to the number of deaths and amount of damages each one caused, and they will not be used again for another typhoon name.
+Additionally, the name Malakas was also retired due to its similar pronunciation to a derogatory word in Greek.
+In 2024, they were replaced by Amuyao, Gosari, Tsing-ma, Ong-mang, Hodu and Jamjari respectively.